GARP FRM Part I 6-Month Study Plan

 Hours: 8 to 10 per week.
 Goal: build the conceptual scaffolding the rest of the plan hangs on.

-Foundations is the easiest of the four topic areas to underestimate.
-The concepts feel intuitive on first read (CAPM, MPT, ERM, governance), so candidates skim.
+Foundations is the easiest topic area to underestimate.
+The concepts read as intuitive (CAPM, MPT, ERM, governance), so candidates skim them.
 Then the exam asks application-level questions and the gaps show.

 What to cover